I call this a Faux Mantel Shelf Chalkboard, because it reminds me of a mantel with it’s large shelf.

 This is the top of the shelf, you can see where I shot the nails through.

-This is a picture after I’ve worked out the paint color.
+I hung the huge faux mantel shelf on the fence to get a good picture.
+This is after I’ve worked out the paint color.
 It is a gray, with some white washed over it.
+Since this project was done, I now use a smoked glaze technique.
+Check out my post How to Glaze Painted Furniture.

 I was trying to figure out which hooks I wanted to use.
 You can see I beefed up the space between the bottom and the shelf with some luan and plywood.
 I didn’t take any pictures.

-While working with this oversized piece, the shelf and brackets were coming loose.
+While working with this over sized faux mantel shelf, the shelf and brackets were coming loose.
 I secured the shelf with a screw through the back.

 You can see that this piece is huge.
 Those fence boards are 5.5 wide.
-It’s 48 inches wide.
+Would you believe it is 48 inches wide?

 I am really loving the functionality of this piece.
 I can see it in a kitchen, mudroom, laundry room, or a game room.
 The chalkboard is a piece of luan with chalkboard paint.